We are proud to celebrate Black History month and the incredible black women in our network!

 - Bottom Row (left to right): Towunmi Coker – 2020 Vision Builder Award; Allison Springer – 2019 Inspire Award; Keshia Holloman – 2020 Diversity and Inclusion

-We invited our Women of Inspiration™ Alumni to share their voices as we unite with our sisters to celebrate black women.
+We invited our Women of Inspiration™ Alumni to share their voices as we unite to celebrate black women.

 Margaret Adu 2020 Women of Inspiration™ Black Leader Award